Skip to main content

 Active Subscriptions Management

-Active Subscription Management option provides a means to monitor and manage the subscriptions to queues from Devices in the Estate.
-Before performing any broadcasts, it is better to check if the device has already been subscribed.
+Active Subscriptions Management provides a means to monitor and manage the subscriptions to queues from devices in the estate.
+Before performing any broadcasts, it is recommended to check that the target device has already been subscribed.

-The Active Subscriptions page lists all subscriptions to all queues for all Devices.
-The user is enabled to perform a filtered search of any of the Enactor messaging queues and/or the Client ID as shown below.
+The Active Subscriptions page lists all subscriptions to all queues for all devices.
+The user can perform a filtered search using any of the Enactor messaging queues and/or the Client ID.
 The Client ID contains the device ID and is considered the best way to determine if a device has been subscribed to the queues.

 • Device - This is a device-specific queue.